 Add 5 µl of primer with a concentration of 5 µM (5 pmol/µl).

-Please send total sample amount of 10µl per well in a 96-well microtiter plate.
+Please send total sample amount of 10µl per well in a 96 well PCR plate with V-shaped wells.

 To ensure the best possible quality of sequence data, the total volume of the sample should not be less than 10 µl.